svlauer/example-sentences/README.md

 the same way).
 If you want to modify the appearance of examples in footnotes, you'll need to use `\setlist[fnexamples]{}` / `\setlist[fnexamples,1]{}`, etc.
 Make sure that you do not use the `ex1defaults`/`ex2defaults`/`ex3defaults` keywords in this case, as this will reuse the main counters.
-Instead, you can use the `ex1spacingdefaults`/`ex2spacingdefaults`/`ex3spacingdefaults` to get the spacing defaults for the three levels only.
+Instead, use `fnex1defaults`/`fnex2defaults`/`fnex3defaults`.